 CYBD235M Network Intrusions

 This course is the culmination of the knowledge gained throughout the Cybersecurity Investigations program tying together all aspects of the program while introducing methods of remote monitoring and information gathering.
-Prerequisites: CYBD210M, CYBD215M, CYBD220M.
+Prerequisites: CYBD200M or CYBD210M, or CYBD215M or CYBD220M.